TerrorXTeam/Chrome-Extension-Clear-Old-Tabs/README.md

 Version 1
 Known bugs:

-Table rows representing closed tabs stays visible after tabs are closed(Fixed) Changing web page for a tab does not change the tab name in Extension(FIXED) After selected tabs are closed, if you add to the initial selection a tab, it doesnt close it self (Fixed)
+Table rows representing closed tabs stays visible after tabs are closed(Fixed)__ Changing web page for a tab does not change the tab name in Extension(FIXED)__ After selected tabs are closed, if you add to the initial selection a tab, it doesnt close it self (Fixed)__ The tabs list must be specific for the openned chrome window

 ToDo:

-Remove search and paging in datatables (DONE)
+Remove search and paging in datatables (DONE)__
 Adjust datatable size (Done)
-update name only when URL is changed
+update name only when URL is changed (DONE)
 Style page (done)